ory/docs/docs/keto/engines/acl.md

 - As the number of identities and resources grows over time, the matrix becomes large and hard to maintain.
-- If many identities have the some permissions, choose a system like RBAC.
+- If many identities have the same permissions, choose a system like RBAC.

 **Implementation status:** Access Control Lists are currently not implemented but will be first-class citizens in the future.
 To bump this in priority, upvote